dereneaton/ipyrad/docs/tutorial_intro_cli.rst

     curl -O https://github.com/dereneaton/ipyrad/blob/master/tests/ipsimdata.tar.gz
     tar -xvzf ipsimdata.tar.gz

-The two files from this directory that we will be using for the current tutorial are named:
+This directory contains many simulated datasets, as well as a simulated reference genome that we will use in other tutorials.
+For this introductory tutorial we will use just the following two files from this directory:

     - ``sim_rad_test_R1_.fastq.gz`` - Illumina fastQ formatted reads (gzip compressed)
     - ``sim_rad_test_barcodes.txt`` - Mapping of barcodes to sample IDs

-It also contains many other simulated datasets, as well as a simulated reference genome, so you can experiment with other datatypes after you get comfortable with RAD.

 Create a new parameters file